Companies are getting the same message: plan, plan, and plan again.

 While Cube works for companies of all sizes, it's designed for mid-market companies.
 Additionally, Cube is designed for finance teams: if your company doesn't have an FP&A or spreadsheet power user, Cube might not be the best fit.

 Like Cube, the Vena platform approaches its FP&A platform with an Excel-friendly model.
-This offers users a way to centralize data without giving up their favorite tools.
+This allows users to centralize data without giving up their favorite tools.
 The platform offers pre-built workflows for regular planning.
 It also has robust reporting functions.
 This makes it easier to forecast, conduct business planning, and close at month-end.

 Vena earns satisfactory marks in G2 user ratings (on a scale of 1 to 10).